-• Green Secondary College will be charged Edward's salary from the first day of Term 2 until substantive salary.

-Red Secondary College will be charged from the first day of Term 3 onwards for Edward's charged to the incorrect budget category, for example Teaching Support to Integration Aide or to arrange split ledgers between schools.
+- Green Secondary College will be charged Edward's salary from the first day of Term 2 until the last day of vacation. - Red Secondary College will be charged from the first day of Term 3 onwards for Edward's substantive salary.